floydhub/dl-docker/README.md

 ## Some common scenarios
 ### Jupyter Notebooks
 The container comes pre-installed with iPython and iTorch Notebooks, and you can use these to work with the deep learning frameworks.
-If you spin up the docker container with `docker-run -p <host-port>:<container-port>` (as shown above in the [instructions](#running-the-docker-image-as-a-container)), you will have access to these ports on your host and can access them at http://127.0.0.1:<host-port>.
+If you spin up the docker container with `docker-run -p <host-port>:<container-port>` (as shown above in the [instructions](#running-the-docker-image-as-a-container)), you will have access to these ports on your host and can access them at `http://127.0.0.1:<host-port>`.
 The default iPython notebook uses port 8888 and Tensorboard uses port 6006.
-Since we expose both these ports when we run the container, we can access them both from the host.
+Since we expose both these ports when we run the container, we can access them both from the localhost.

 However, you still need to start the Notebook inside the container to be able to access it from the host.
 You can either do this from the container terminal by executing `jupyter notebook` or you can pass this command in directly while spinning up your container using the `docker run -it -p 8888:8888 6006:6006 dl-docker:cpu jupyter notebook` CLI.
 The Jupyter Notebook has both Python (for TensorFlow, Caffe, Theano, Keras, Lasagne) and iTorch (for Torch) kernels.